NeetaSanctis/financial-modeling-prep/README.md

-# Financial Prep Modelling
+# Financial Modeling Prep

-A Python-based financial modelling project designed to analyze, prepare, and visualize financial data for better business insights and decision-making.
+A Python-based financial modeling project designed to analyze, prepare, and visualize financial data for better business insights and decision-making.

 ## Overview